 Amy Nickerson joined Heart of Adoptions in June 2018 as an Adoption Caseworker.
 She works closely with the birth mothers handling their day-to-day needs, monitoring medical care and overall well-being.
 She also conducts home studies and post placement supervision.
 Her prior experience is 10 years in the child welfare system as a child protective investigator, senior child protective investigator and dependency case manager in both Florida and Massachusetts.
 She has two children adopted internationally from Guatemala and is herself and adoptee.

 Amy graduated from University of Massachusetts Boston in 1999 with a B.S. in Psychology and in 2000 with a M.A.
 Certification in Forensic Services.
 She is currently enrolled at University of Massachusetts Boston obtaining a master’s level Addiction Counselor Education Program (ACEP) certificate.

 Janice Kane, Casework Services

 Janice joined Heart of Adoptions in Feburary 2015, when our Broward County satellite office opened.
-Prior to that she did freelance work for our agency on a as-need basis.
-She acts as a agency representative and handles consents, releases, discharges, notaries, general office and administrative tasks.
-She graduated form Broward College in 2003 with an AA degree.
+Prior to that she did freelance work for our agency on an as-needed basis.
+She acts as an agency representative and handles consents, releases, discharges, notaries, general office and administrative tasks.
+She graduated from Broward College in 2003 with an AA degree.
 Janice was born in Broward County and has never lived elsewhere.
 She has four children and uses those experiences to relate to both birth and adoptive families.
 She has been on the school PTA board for 4 years, a Girl Scout Leader for 7 and a school volunteer for 30 years.